Runaway Bride (film)

 Runaway Bride is a 1999 American screwball romantic comedy film directed by Garry Marshall, and starring Julia Roberts and Richard Gere.
 The screenplay, written by Sara Parriott and Josann McGibbon, is about a reporter (Gere) who undertakes to write a story about a woman (Roberts) who has left a string of fiancés at the altar.

-The film marked the first re-teaming of Gere, Roberts, and Marshall following 1990's Pretty Woman.
+The film marked the first re-teaming of Gere, Roberts, Marshall, and Hector Elizondo following 1990's Pretty Woman.
+Runaway Bride was released on July 30, 1999, by Paramount Pictures in the United States and Canada and by Buena Vista International through the Touchstone Pictures banner in international markets.
 Though the film received generally negative reviews from critics, it was a commercial success, grossing $309 million worldwide.

 Plot

-Maggie Carpenter is a spirited, attractive woman who has had a number of unsuccessful relationships.
-She has left a trio of fiancés at the altar on their wedding day, earning local notoriety and the nickname "The Runaway Bride”.

-Misanthropic New York columnist Ike Graham writes an unflattering article about Maggie after hearing her story from a man in a bar.
-Unbeknownst to Ike, the man is one of her bitter ex-fiancés, and the account is riddled with errors.
-After Maggie sends a scathing rebuttal to the newspaper, Ike is fired for not verifying the facts.
-Later, his boss offers him a chance to restore his reputation by writing an in-depth, truthful article about Maggie, if only to prove that she is indeed the heartless "man-eater" he claimed her to be.
+Spirited Maggie Carpenter has left three fiancés at the altar on their wedding day, earning local notoriety and the nickname "the Runaway Bride".
+Misanthropic New York City columnist Ike Graham writes an unflattering article about Maggie after hearing her story from a man that he does not realize is one of her bitter ex-fiancés.
+Ike's story is riddled with errors causing Maggie to send a scathing rebuttal to the newspaper.
+Ike is fired for failing to verify facts, but his boss offers him another chance by writing an in-depth, truthful article about Maggie, if only to prove she actually is a heartless "man-eater".

-Ike travels to Hale, Maryland, where Maggie works at her family's hardware store and makes designer lamps out of spare industrial parts.
-She is now on her fourth attempt to be married; the groom-to-be, Bob Kelly, is a high school football coach who constantly speaks in sports analogies and has been working with Maggie to help her “visualize” the wedding.
-Ike follows Maggie around town and speaks with her friends, family, and former fiancés, all of whom are happy to share their thoughts.
-Fed up with his intrusiveness, she offers him the opportunity to spend time with her one-on-one and see for himself that she is not a bad person.
-During this period, Ike and Maggie grow closer, each using the other's feedback to make improvements in their personal lives.
+Ike travels to Hale, Maryland, where Maggie works at her family's hardware store and also makes designer lamps from spare industrial parts.
+Her fourth groom-to-be, Bob Kelly, a high school football coach, who constantly uses sports analogies, is helping Maggie to "visualize" their upcoming wedding.
+Ike follows Maggie around town and interviews her friends, family, and former fiancés.
+Fed up with his intrusiveness, Maggie allows Ike one-on-one time with her to prove she is a good person.
+During this period, Ike and Maggie grow closer, using each other's feedback to improve their personal selves.

-As Ike researches Maggie's history, he discovers that she adopts the interests of each of her fiancés, noted most prominently by her choice of eggs.
-At a pre-wedding luau celebration, he defends Maggie from the public mockery she receives at a roast from her family and guests, causing her to leave the room in embarrassment.
-Ike confronts Maggie outside and accuses her of not truly knowing herself; she in turn calls him out for his cynicism, suggesting he uses his column to mock the lives of others because he is too afraid to pursue a meaningful life for himself.
+Ike discovers that Maggie adopts each of her fiancés' interests, particularly regarding her choice of eggs.
+At a pre-wedding luau celebration, Ike defends Maggie from her family's and guests' mockery, causing her to leave.
+When Ike accuses Maggie of not truly knowing herself, she calls out his cynicism, suggesting he uses his column to mock others because he fears pursuing a meaningful life.